 Rhodioloa rosea, also known as simply rhodioloa or Golden Root, was first written about in medical texts in 77 A.D.
 It contains more than 140 chemical compounds, some of which act on serotonin, dopamine, and norepinephrine.

 Hundreds of studies have been published on Rhodiola.

 At a standardized dose of 340 mg per day for six weeks, study participants experienced a reduction in symptoms of depression, insomnia, and emotional instability.
 Those who took 680 mg per day experienced similar benefits, but also saw an improvement in measures of self-esteem.

 In another study, a daily dose of 576 mg helped people combat fatigue and improve mental performance and concentration while under stress.

-I would also recommend Rhodiola for physique or bodybuilding contest prep.
+I would also recommend rhodiola for physique or bodybuilding contest prep.
 The effects on aerobic energy metabolism could help mobilize fat stores.
-The reduction in rates of perceived exertion could help with people get through the monotony of cardio and the exhaustion of exercising with so little energy.
+The reduction in rates of perceived exertion could help people get through the monotony of cardio and the exhaustion of exercising with so little energy.

 Rhodiola may also improve cognitive function and mental focus, and help people avoid mental or physical fatigue or burnout.